 Studies actually show that three-quarters of women with IBS say their symptoms are worse during menses.

-For many women, taking steps to prevent or relieve menstrual cramps can also help prevent period-related IBS symptoms.
+in the best way.
+And as many women know from experience, taking steps to prevent or relieve menstrual cramps can also help prevent period-related IBS symptoms.

-This inconsistency can happen not just within the term of a single pregnancy, but women can also have dramatically different experiences with their IBS from one pregnacy to another.
+This inconsistency can happen not just within the term of a single pregnancy, but women can also have dramatically different experiences with their IBS from one pregnancy to another.
 Unfortunately, I don't know of any way for a woman to predict what exactly will happen with each pregnancy of her own, nor have I seen any research that specifically addresses this issue.
-If you're pregnant or considering a pregnancy, it can be very helpful to start discussing the issue with other women who have already dealt with IBS and pregnancy on the IBS Message Board.

-In general, medical studies of IBS during pregnancy recommend conservative treatment, including dietary changes, soluble fiber suplements, exercise, and biofeedback.
+In general, medical studies of IBS during pregnancy recommend conservative treatment, including IBS dietary changes

 For a note of reassurance here, remember that pregnancy seems just as likely to affect IBS for the better and not automatically for the worse.
 Also keep in mind that, to my knowledge, there is no evidence at all that IBS has any effect whatsoever on a woman's ability to conceive and carry a full-term, healthy pregnancy with normal delivery.
 I don't know of any reason why IBS should compromise your wish to have children - and your own ob/gyn should be able to address all of your concerns here.